amhndu/hugo-website/content/about/_index.md

 menu="main"
 +++

-I'm currently working as a Software Engineer Intern at [PaveAI](https://www.paveai.com/), working on low-latency backend with Rust.
+I'm currently working as a Software Engineer at [PaveAI](https://www.paveai.com/), working on low-latency backend with Rust.

 I'm also pursuing my Bachelor's in Computer Science at IIIT Jabalpur.